 Incorporated into marketing and sales strategies, Quick Response codes help e-commerce, m-commerce and brick-and-mortar businesses take advantage of easy and cost-effective communication with clients.
 QR codes help reach consumers at the very moment and place they need immediate access to the contextually meaningful information to make a purchasing decision.

 The usage of NFC is also rapidly growing.
 According to Juniper Research, NFC payments can reach $74 billion worldwide by 2015.
-Besides mobile payments and ticketing, NFC-enabled devices are supposed to find wider application in gaming, security, authentication and other fields.
+Besides mobile payments and ticketing, NFC-enabled devices are supposed to find wider applications in gaming, security, authentication, and other fields.

-Elinext Group’s CTO, said: “We are committed to our mission of providing professional and secure software solutions to clients all over the world.
-Elinext Group’s highly qualified and dedicated specialists develop mobile apps that deal with different types of barcodes as well as NFC.
-Our experience is backed by a wide range of successfully completed projects, including a mobile Inventory Tracking System for a global electronics and electrical engineering company, UPC app for a real estate company that gives consumers access to property information through QR codes, etc. The accumulated expertise is applicable to many other industries such as retail, fashion or traveling.”
+Elinext CTO, said: “We are committed to our mission of providing professional and secure software solutions to clients all over the world.
+Elinext’s highly qualified and dedicated specialists develop mobile apps that deal with different types of barcodes as well as NFC.
+Our experience is backed by a wide range of successfully completed projects, including a mobile Inventory Tracking System for a global electronics and electrical engineering company, a UPC app for a real estate company that gives consumers access to property information through QR codes, etc. The accumulated expertise is applicable to many other industries such as retail, fashion, or traveling.”